polipones/pod-hugo-main-website/content/useful-rooms/storage-room/index.en.md

 10. A one-time exception to these rules may be granted by the Board of Directors or the Storage room Administrator in justified cases.
 11. The Storage room Users must follow the instructions of the Storage room administrator or the Board of Directors.
 Failure to comply is a violation of the Storage room Operation rules!
 12. Any violation of the Operating rules will be punished according to the restrictive measures listed below, or the rules of the Pod-O-Lee Club, or according to the applicable laws of the Czech Republic.
-13. By entering the room, all visitors agree to the recording of video footage that may be used in the event of a violation of any of the Operating rules.
-The handling of CCTV footage is regulated in the Internal regulation redgarding CCTV system.
+13. By entering the room, all visitors agree to the recording of video footage that may be used in the event of a violation of any of the operating rules.
+The handling of CCTV footage is regulated by the internal regulation regarding the CCTV system.
 14. If a user voluntarily chooses to store his/her belongings in the Storage room, he/she declares that he/she has read and understood the state of the Storage room and considers the premises suitable for leaving his/her belongings there.
 15. The stored items must meet the following conditions:
     1. the items are in a condition which does not pose a risk of causing any damage to other items left in the Storage room or to the Storage room itself,
     2. the items are not of a nondurable nature and are not perishable,
     3. the items are properly packed and properly labelled.
 The description must be legible, and must include the owner's name and surname or ID (Hydra).
 16. The user understands that:
-    1. other users will store items in the suitcase,
+    1. other users will store items in the storage room,
     2. in the event of a phone call or e-mail order, the user must immediately remove the items from the Storage room, even before the end of the agreed period of time, if the items are in a condition threatening to cause damage to other people's belongings or the Storage room.
 If the User fails to do so, the CTU Student Union (represented by the Pod-O-Lee Club, hereinafter referred to as SU) is entitled to dispose of the items as waste, to which the User agrees without compensation and will not claim any damages against SU arising from this agreed procedure,
     3. in the event of damage to the room or to the belongings of other Users caused by the User's belongings, the User is obliged to pay the full amount of the damage to the entitled parties.
 17. Neither the Storage room Administrator nor the Pod-O-Lee Club shall be obliged to care for, inspect, or in any way maintain or check the state of the Storage room.